 Accomplices can also be sanctioned, cf. section 4-8(3) ot the University and University Colleges Act.
 The fault requirements for accomplices is that it must have been done intentionally, e.g. when one student sends their answer paper to another student, who then uses it to prepare their own answer.

-All students are expected to familiarise themselves with the rules and regulations regarding cheating.
-It is important that you are aware of how to behave in connection with an examination in order not to be suspected of cheating.
-A lack of knowledge of the rules and regulations does not qualify for acquittal in a case about cheating.
+It is your responsibility as a student to familiarise yourself with the regulations regarding cheating.
+The rules applies even when you are not aware of them, and a lack of knowledge of the rules and regulations does not qualify for acquittal in a case about cheating.

 Suspicion of cheating

-You will then be called in for a meeting where the case as it stands will be presented to you.
+If a suspicion arises during grading, the examiner will contact the Section for Exams, who will bring the case further for processing.
+You will be called in for a meeting where the case as it stands will be presented to you.
 During the meeting you will be given all regulations and relevant excerpts of the law that describe your rights and obligation.
 You will also be given the opportunity to offer an explanation of what may have happened.
 You will in addition be encouraged to prepare your own statement that will be enclosed with your case.
+This meeting is voluntary.

-After this meeting has been completed, a report will be prepared in which all the relevant information is collected, with relevant appendices, such as a report from the examination room or a statement from faculty, the answer paper, your statement and any other documents that may be relevant to the case.
-This report will be forwarded to the appointed Appeals Committee at NHH, who determines whether this suspicion is to be considered intentional or negligent cheating, and decides on any sanction to be imposed.
+After the meeting has been completed, a report will be prepared in which all the relevant information is collected, with relevant appendices, such as a report from the examination room or a statement from faculty, the answer paper, your statement and any other documents that may be relevant to the case.
+The report will be forwarded to the appointed Appeals Committee at NHH, who determines whether this suspicion is to be considered intentional or negligent cheating, and decides on any sanction to be imposed.

 You have the right to be assisted by a lawyer or other counsel, cf. section 12(1) of the Public Administration Act and section 4-8(5) of the University and University Colleges Act.
 When the student has told the School who he or she has taken as their counsel, all contact must go through counsel.
 The School is required to cover the student's costs for such counsel from the time a case about exclusion has been commenced.